L00000719/PackHunter/README.md

 # PackHunter: Recovering Missing Packages for C/C++ Projects

 ## Dataset
-We choose the projects with missing package errors that are investigated in our empirical study.
+We choose the projects with missing package errors that are investigated in our empirical study (https://github.com/PackHunter-dataset/Empircal_Study).

-### Empircal_Study

-This page lists 47 projects that failed to build in our empirical study, including categories of errors such as missing package error (30 out of 47), build script error (7 out of 47), source code error (5 out of 47), and miscellaneous error (5 out of 47).
-For the projects that failed to build due to missing package errors, we have listed the specific packages that were missing.

 | Project | Url | Root Causes | Missing Packages |
 |---------|-----|-------------|-----------------|